 Power Hour allows Club members of all ages to complete homework or other learning activities in a controlled environment with a Youth Development Professional on hand to provide support.
 Members earn a “Power Hour” point for each day of participation.
 Those who receive 25 points gain access to a special celebratory pizza party which is held two or three times per year at each site.

 STEAM (Science, Technology, Engineering, Art, Math) Enrichment is offered regularly at each of our sites.
-Club members make slime, build stomp rockets, participate in LEGO challenges and much more!
+Our Westcott Club features a dedicated STEM MakerSpace thanks to a generous grant from the Arconic Foundation!
+During STEM time, Club members make slime, build stomp rockets, participate in LEGO challenges and much more.

 Character & Citizenship